scottohalloran/IrishGrammar/IrishVerbConjugator/IrishVerbs.md

 The Irish equivalent of the infinitive is the stem which is derived from the second person imperative of a verb.
 There are two conjugations of regular verbs.
 Irish has 11 irregular verbs which do not have predictable forms.

+First Conjugation
+Verbs with a one-syllable root
+Verbs with a root containing more than one syllable and ending in -áil.
+Verbs ending in -áin, óil, and úir

+Second Conjugation
+Verbs with more than one sy